 Q. I am thinking about divorce but have not really made up my mind – what can you do for me?

 A. To start with we can advise you fully of the consequences if you do decide to divorce.
 This includes the financial consequences, how you can expect the matrimonial assets to be split and, the impact on your children.
-We may be able to write to your spouse and instigate some rapport and encourage them to attend mediation.
+We can write to your spouse and instigate some rapport and encourage them to attend mediation or come to their senses.
 Sometimes it just takes a little reality check for couples to realise how much they still love each other and, how they can work to save their marriage.
-Not everything we do is war and hate.
+Not everything we do is war.
 Often times we able to get couples who have grown apart to reintegrate, talk through their problems and work toward a peaceful resolution.
 We will always try this route first – before going down the route of litigation.

 Q. We are going through mediation – what can you do for me?